Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

-The mass and the interaction terms for sneutrinos $\widetilde{N}_+$ and $\widetilde{N}_-$ in the mass eigenstate basis are written as:
+The mass and the interaction terms for sneutrinos $\widetilde{N}_+$ and $\widetilde{N}_-$ in the mass eigenstate basis are written as \cite{Adhikari:2015ysa,Khan:2023myt},

-where $ A$ is the soft SUSY breaking trilinear term and $Y$ is the Yukawa coupling associated with interaction of right handed neutrino superfield with neutral lepton and Higgs superfields.
-The mass of two sneutrinos do not differ much and we have considered those to be almost equal to $M$.
+where $ A$ is the soft SUSY breaking trilinear term and $Y$ is the Yukawa coupling associated with the interaction of the right-handed neutrino superfield with neutral lepton and Higgs superfields.
+The masses of two sneutrinos do not differ much, and we have considered those to be almost equal to $M$.

-Based on the interactions in Eq.~(\ref{eq:lag}) the sneutrinos could decay to lepton and Higgsino or slepton and Higgs.
+Based on the interactions in Eq.~(\ref{eq:lag}), the sneutrinos could decay to a lepton and Higgsino or a slepton and a Higgs.
 The decay width of sneutrinos is given by

-For decoupling of lepton violating interactions during the expansion of the universe like that in the earlier subsection, we consider $ \Gamma \lesssim H$.
-Considering the equality in this, we obtain $T_D$ as
+For decoupling of lepton-violating interactions during the expansion of the universe, like that in the earlier subsection, we consider $ \Gamma \lesssim H$.
+Considering approximately equality in this, we obtain $T_D$ as

 Using Eq.~(\ref{td}) we rewrite Eq.~(\ref{eta susy}) as